Mydlarz-Lab/SCTLD-Transmission-Experiment-USVI/README.md

   1. Command_Line_Code - code used to filter reads, assemble and annotate transcriptomes, and quantify transcripts
   2. Coral DEG and Homolog Analysis - code used to quantify DEGs in each coral species and identify immune/ECM homologs with significant differential expression between disease states
   3. Coral Orthogroup Analysis - code used to identify immune/ECM orthogroups with significant differential expression between disease states
-  4. Symbiont DEG Analysis - code used to quantify DEGs in each symbiont genera
+  4. Symbiont DEG Analysis - code used to quantify DEGs in each symbiont genus
-  5. Coral EVE Analysis - code used to for analyses of highly variable and lineage-specific single-copy coral orthologs
+  5. Coral EVE Analysis - code used for analyses of highly variable and lineage-specific single-copy coral orthologs
-  6. Symbiont EVE Analysis - code used to for analyses of highly variable and lineage-specific single-copy symbiont orthologs
+  6. Symbiont EVE Analysis - code used for analyses of highly variable and lineage-specific single-copy symbiont orthologs

 ## This repository now also contains all of the reference transcriptomes and their annotations generated from this study in the folder *Transcriptomes*